ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

         LOGMODE
             The name of the logmode to be used for the VTAM session with the host application.
 The logmode can be set in an Identification Scenario.
 It overrides the logmode specified in the transaction or terminal definition.
         ROUTING-PARAMETER
-            Allows an Identification Scenario to override the value of the routing parameter specified in the userdata field of the URL (see “Virtel URL formats”, page 11).
+            Allows an Identification Scenario to override the value of the routing parameter specified in the userdata field of the URL (see “Virtel URL formats” <#_V456UG_11).

 When class is NUMBER-OF, the following VIRTEL data items may be specified: